AURA

 • logs are streamed into .logs/ during wrapper and dev flows

-• the generated wrapper is the user-facing CLI for play, publish, and session
+• the generated wrapper is the user-facing CLI for play, publish, api, session, state, inspect, and action

 Registry-backed authored projects now also scaffold an app-shell runtime: